nikolaylachev/appointment_reminder/README.md

 7. The POST	`/api/appointments` endpoint has the following parameters in it's body:
     ```
     {
-        "client_id": 3, # The client id for the appointment
+        "client_id": 3, // The client id for the appointment
-        "start_time": "2025-05-15T15:45:00", # The start time of the appointment in the client's local time
+        "start_time": "2025-05-15T15:45:00", // The start time of the appointment in the client's local time
-        "timezone": "Europe/Sofia", # The client's timezone
+        "timezone": "Europe/Sofia", // The client's timezone
-        "recurrence": "weekly", # weekly/monthly recurrence or null for no recurrence
+        "recurrence": "weekly", // weekly/monthly recurrence or null for no recurrence
         "notes": "Weekly follow-up",
-        "reminder_offset": 2, # The reminder offset in minutes
+        "reminder_offset": 2, // The reminder offset in minutes
-        "repeat_until": "2025-05-31T12:00:00" # When should the appointment stop recurring if needed.
+        "repeat_until": "2025-05-31T12:00:00" // When should the appointment stop recurring if needed.
 In the client's local time
     }
     ```
+8. The `appointments:generate-recurring` command which generates recurring appointments is scheduled to run every day at midnight in `bootstrap/app.php`.
+You can see that it's scheduled using: `./vendor/bin/sail artisan schedule:list`
+If you want to manually test the command, you can run it directly:
+`./vendor/bin/sail artisan appointments:generate-recurring`
+or if you prefer, you can use `./vendor/bin/sail artisan schedule:test` to run the command
+The command writes its output in `storage/logs/laravel.log`
 ---
 ## ⚙️ Installation (Laravel Sail / Docker)